eclipse-edc/Connector/docs/developer/decision-records/2024-11-19-transformer-version-scheme/README.md

 ## Approach

-By removing the exception when calling `TypeTransformerRegistry#forContext` on a nested, it will be possible to create specific versioned context containing only the override transformers.
+By removing the exception when calling `TypeTransformerRegistry#forContext` on a nested context, it will be possible to create specific versioned context containing only the override transformers.

 ```java